bigbinary/wheel/README.md

 * Uses [SemaphoreCI](https://semaphoreci.com/) for continuous testing.
 * Has a bunch of tests to make it easier to get started with new tests.
 * Uses PostgreSQL.
-* Built in support for [carrierwave](https://github.com/carrierwaveuploader/carrierwave) to easily upload items to s3.
 * Built in support for "variants" so the pages can be customized for tablet or phone easily.
 * Uses [simple_form](https://github.com/plataformatec/simple_form).
 * Built in support for [Mailgun](http://mailgun.com).